tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-a-couple-of-ways-of-getting-the-top-2-di.md

 query 5 34.32% (running count)

 As you can see now dense_rank is fastest.
-Let&#8217;s make that non clustered index a clustered index and look at the plans again.
+Let's make that non clustered index a clustered index and look at the plans again.

 sql
 drop index  TestTies.ix_SomeValue